renatalantos/Embrace-support-group/README.md

 -	Users would like to get in contact with the group.
 -	Users would like to follow the group via social media.
 -	Users may want a shortcut to a useful feature.
--	Users want to view the site on mobile or tablet devices.
+-	Users want to view the site pages on mobile or tablet devices.

 3. Features